-1) Remove the drivers' side rear wheel.
+Remove drivers side rear wheel.
 Remove cover bolts and plastic cover to expose CVT clutch system.
-Sometimes it is easier to remove cover if the vehicle is jacked up slightly in the center rear to extend suspension.

-2)Using the clutch driven pulley adapter (shown), spread the secondary to make slack to remove the belt.
+Using the clutch driven pulley adapter (shown), spread the secondary to make slack to remove the belt.
 Using the spreader in the tool kit, remove the belt.